Environment

 Governance

 The Sustainability Committee, which is chaired by the CRO*, verifies the direction and its appropriateness related to all issues concerning sustainability, including climate change.
 In addition, the Carbon Neutral Promotion Meeting (meetings held at least once every three months), which is a subcommittee of the Sustainability Committee, formulates, executes, and manages plans related to the climate change issue.
-At the Sustainability Committee meetings held twice a year, we receive reports from the Carbon Neutral Promotion Meeting, the People Empowerment Promotion Meeting, and the Governance Meeting, and deliberate on their contents.
-Among the results of these deliberations, important matters are reported to the Board of Directors and the Senior Executive Board.

 - CRO: Chief Risk Officer